Which place is cheaper, Positano or Cadiz?

 Positano gets a good bit of rain this time of year.
 Cadiz usually gets less rain in January than Positano.
 Cadiz gets 69 mm (2.7 in) of rain, while Positano receives 111 mm (4.4 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Cadiz and Positano.
+Most visitors come to Cadiz for the beaches and the natural beauty during these months.
 Furthermore, the spring months attract visitors to Positano because of the beaches, the small town charm, and the natural beauty.

 In April, Cadiz is generally a little warmer than Positano.
 Temperatures in Cadiz average around 17°C (63°F), and Positano stays around 13°C (55°F).

 In Cadiz, it's very sunny this time of the year.
 Cadiz usually receives more sunshine than Positano during spring.
-At this time of the year, Cadiz gets 253 hours of sunny skies, while Positano receives 189 hours of full sun.
+Cadiz gets 253 hours of sunny skies, while Positano receives 189 hours of full sun in the spring.

 In April, Cadiz usually receives less rain than Positano.
-At this time of the year, Cadiz gets 45 mm (1.8 in) of rain, while Positano receives 71 mm (2.8 in) of rain.
+Cadiz gets 45 mm (1.8 in) of rain, while Positano receives 71 mm (2.8 in) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|